 Results

-Blood type tests are done before a person gets a blood transfusion and to check a pregnant woman's blood type.
+Blood type tests are done before a person gets a blood transfusion and to check the blood type of someone who is pregnant.
 The following table shows the compatibility of blood types between blood donors and recipients.

 Read the table as follows: A person who has A-negative blood can receive A-negative or O-negative blood.